nekorubu/Signal-You/README.md

 - AMOLED Dark Theme
 - Material You theming on Android 12+

+This also acts as a way for me to learn some Android development with an app that I actively use.

 ## TODO:
 - [ ] Build and sign an APK
 - [ ] Improve Material You theming